Ontario Bill of Sale | Free Template

 ServiceOntario does not accept any other photocopy or facsimile versions of the Bill of Sale.

-Note: Private sellers don’t include an HST/GST number.
+Note: Private sellers don’t need to include an HST/GST number.

 2. Copies/Faxes (rare exceptions)